2024

 Emily Eijansantos from Dr. Aldrin Gomes's labDr.
 Aldrin Gomes, Emily Eijansantos

-Emily Eijansantos, a graduating senior from Dr. Aldrin Gomes's lab, recently received the University Medal, UC Davis' top graduating senior award.
-In Dr. Gomes's lab, she studied the effects of ibuprofen on heart cells and the immunoproteasome.
+Emily Eijansantos, a graduating senior from Aldrin Gomes's lab, recently received the University Medal, UC Davis' top graduating senior award.
+In Gomes's lab, she studied the effects of ibuprofen on heart cells and the immunoproteasome.

-Read more about this news article here »
+Read more about this news

-A study from the Borodinsky lab is highlighted in the Journal of Neuroscience
+A Study from the Borodinsky Lab is Highlighted in the Journal of Neuroscience

 JNeurosci-BorodinskyClick to enlarge

 The brain and spinal cord begin as a group of cells in the embryo that folds in on itself to form the neural tube.
 Some of the most common birth defects, such as spina bifida, are caused by a neural tube that fails to close completely.
-Against the prevailing view that the side effects of antiepileptic (AED) drugs contribute to the prevalence of neural tube defects among children of epileptic mothers, a study led by a former postdoctoral fellow, Eduardo Sequerra and a current UC Davis graduate student, Raman Goyal, from Dr. Laura Borodinsky's lab discovers that in frog embryos the neurotransmitter glutamate and N-methyl-aspartate (NMDA) receptors play an important part in the proliferation and migration of the cells that form the neural tube, which were compromised in embryos treated with the widely-used AED valproic acid and led to neural tube defects.
+Against the prevailing view that the side effects of antiepileptic (AED) drugs contribute to the prevalence of neural tube defects among children of epileptic mothers, a study led by a former postdoctoral fellow, Eduardo Sequerra and a current UC Davis graduate student, Raman Goyal, from Laura Borodinsky's lab discovers that in frog embryos the neurotransmitter glutamate and N-methyl-aspartate (NMDA) receptors play an important part in the proliferation and migration of the cells that form the neural tube, which were compromised in embryos treated with the widely-used AED valproic acid and led to neural tube defects.
 Understanding the mechanisms of neurotransmitter signaling during neural tube formation may contribute to identifying and developing antiepileptic drugs that are safer during pregnancy.

 2017

-American Physiological Society (APS) Fellow
+Martha O'Donnell Approved as an American Physiological Society (APS) Fellow

 Martha E. O'Donnell, Ph.D.Martha E. O'Donnell, Ph.D.